sliide/technical_task_fs/TECHNICAL_TASK.md

 ### Technical Constraints
 - Use any frontend and backend technologies you're comfortable with
-- The application should be intuitive for non-technical users
-- Ensure data integrity (prevent circular references, handle edge cases)
 - Include proper error handling and validation

 ## AI Tool Usage